 Level 4: If corrective action plans do not result in adjusted behavior, or if the misbehavior rises to a Level 4 offense, the principal will meet with the student and the parents and may recommend long term suspension or expulsion.
 Examples of Level 4 offenses are possession of drugs, threats to others, possessions of weapons, and assault.
 A parent may appeal a Level 3 or Level 4 disciplinary action by submitting a written notice of appeal to the principal within 24 hours of being notified of the action.
 The principal will immediately notify the Board of Directors who will schedule a meeting to hear the appeal.
 The parents will be notified of the date, time, and place of the meeting and requested to attend.
 The decision of the Board regarding appeals of disciplinary measures will be final.
 When considering discipline of students with special needs, the principal, with the help and consultation of the EC teacher, will review thestudent's file including his or her IEP or 504 plan.
-The principal will take into account any accommodations or interventions in place and whether or not the misbehavior is a manifestation of the student's disability, and work with the parents to ensure that all of the student's rights are protected.
+The principal will take into account any accommodations or interventions in place and whether or not the misbehavior is a manifestation of the student's rights are protected.